yoavweiss/httponly_prefix/draft-httponlyprefix-weiss-http.md

 # Introduction

-There are cases where it's important to distinguish on the server side between cookies that were set by the server and ones that were set by the client.
+There are cases where it's important to distinguish on the server side between cookies {{COOKIES}} that were set by the server and ones that were set by the client.

-One such case are cookies that are normally *always* set by the server, unless some unexpected code (an XSS exploit, a malicious extension, a commit from a confused developer, etc) happens to set them on the client.
+One such case is cookies that are normally *always* set by the server, unless some unexpected code (an XSS exploit, a malicious extension, a commit from a confused developer, etc.) happens to set them on the client.

 This draft add a signal that would enable servers to make such a distinction.